SmartTokenLabs/TokenScript-Examples/tutorial/README.md

         </ts:action>
 ```

-  * To refer to the input types that will be used in a smart contract call, add their attribute-type (notice "create-address" and "create-amount")
+  * Coin.xml: To refer to the input types that will be used in a smart contract call, add their attribute-type (notice "create-address" and "create-amount")

 ```
 			...